crlamke/start-page/README.md

 # Start Page
-This is a web start page with links and search engine options loaded from a user-config.txt file.
+This is a web start page with links and search engine options loaded from a user-config.json file.
-I'm not a JavaScript or web programmer and I'm using this project to learn basic techniques.
+I'm using this project to learn basic JavaScript techniques.

 # Credits
 I've taken and modified code or gotten inspiration from the following sources for the components in this repo.